Redocly/redocly-cli/docs/rules/arazzo/sourceDescriptions-name-unique.md

 # sourceDescriptions-name-unique

-The `name` property of the Source Description object must be unique across all source descriptions..
+The `name` property of the Source Description object must be unique across all source descriptions.

 | Arazzo | Compatibility |
 | ------ | ------------- |
 | 1.0.0  | ✅            |

-## API design principles
+## Design principles

 To avoid confusion or unexpected outputs, each Source Description object should have a unique `name` property.
+Especially in a longer list of sources, this could be difficult to identify and could have unwanted side effects.

 ## Configuration